-Recent macroeconomic events have increased the cost of goods necessary to produce and distribute our products, including cotton and other materials used in production, as well as labor, fuel and energy.
-We expect these product input costs to continue to increase in 2022, which is planned to be partially mitigated by higher price realization.
+Recent macroeconomic conditions have increased the cost of goods and services necessary to produce, import, and distribute our products, including cotton and other materials used in production, as well as labor, transportation, fuel and energy.
+The same inflationary pressures have adversely affected our core customer, resulting in a decrease in discretionary apparel purchases during Fiscal 2022.
+We expect these increased product input costs, transportation costs and inflationary pressures to continue to impact Fiscal 2023.